-This Policy applies to purchases of property and services with federal funds that are subject to the Uniform Grant Guidance.
-All terms in this Policy have the same meanings as defined in federal regulation (2 CFR 200.1-99).
+This Policy applies to purchases of property and services with federal funds and subject to the Uniform Grant Guidance.
+All terms in this Policy have the same respective meanings as defined by federal regulation (2 CFR 200.1-99).

 A. State Law Requirements Still Apply